-Environmental Offerings (Biology BA or BS major) Environmental options at Houghton take advantage of the college's location in the Allegheny Plateau (ranging in elevation from 1000 to 2500 feet), with access to forest, river, and lake ecosystems, and the Atlantic Ocean.
+The BA in Environmental Biology at Houghton takes advantage of the college's location in the Allegheny Plateau (ranging in elevation from 1000 to 2500 feet), with access to forest, river, and lake ecosystems, and the Atlantic Ocean.
 In addition, Houghton's 1300-acre campus has forest and field areas for study.
-The 91-acre Spring Lake preserve, incorporating an old growth forest and undeveloped kettle lake within eight miles of the campus, is available for environmental research.

-Two Houghton offerings emphasize Christian stewardship of the creation as well as environmental awareness and analysis.
-The BA/BS major in biology with environmental emphasis prepares students for careers in environmental education, research and analysis, and further study in graduate programs.
-Field-oriented courses complement a strong biology background, including at least one course at AuSable Institute of Environmental Studies (see Off-Campus Study options), a center for Christian environmental stewardship.
-The environmental stewardship minor for science and non-science majors provides background for responsible stewardship.
-Required courses include Local Flora and Natural Resource Management.
-A senior seminar offers exposure to environmental leaders at the local, state, and national level.
-For further information on the environmental offerings, contact Professor James Wolfe at james.wolfe@houghton.edu.
+The BA Environmental Biology major prepares students for further graduate work in environmental biology.
+Graduates have gone on to obtain master and doctoral degrees for careers in environmental education, forestry, wildlife biology, soil and water conservation, and environmental analysis.
+The BA emphasizes Christian stewardship of Creation as well as environmental awareness and analysis.
+Field-oriented courses complement a strong biology background, including a field experience (a field-based course, a course at AuSable Institute of Environmental Studies (see Off-Campus Study options, a center for Christian environmental stewardship, or a field-based research experience or internship).
+Students can take the New York

-Biology with Environmental Emphasis: BA and Biology with Environmental Emphasis: BS: The BA or BS in biology with environmental emphasis prepares students for careers in environmental education, analysis, and research.
-Students can take the New York state civil service exam for application as a conservation biologist to the NYS Department of Environmental Conservation.
+State civil service exam for application as a conservation biologist to the NYS Department of Environmental Conservation, according to the following designations.